chaitin/xray/docs/en-us/README.md

 ## 🛠 Detection module

-We are working hard for new detection modules, for example xss detection, etc.
+We are working hard for new detection modules

+ - xss

+   XSS Vulnerabilities Scan

  - sqldet